yesiamrocks/cssanimation.io/README.md

-# CSS Animation Library for Developers and Ninjas — cssanimation.io
+# CSS Animation Library for Developers and Ninjas

-> A Powerful CSS Animation Library with GSAP Support for Advanced Motion Design.
+> A Powerful CSS Animation Library for Advanced Motion Design.

 <!-- Tech & Status -->